tyleragreen/tyleragreen-site/_posts/2016-04-03-bike-share-has-arrived-in-fort-collins.md

   <img src="http://i2.wp.com/www.tyleragreen.com/blog_files/2016-04-foco-bikeshare/bikeshare1.jpg?resize=676%2C901" alt="The instructions at the Oak and College station have already been &quot;artistically modified.&quot;" data-recalc-dims="1" />

   <p class="wp-caption-text">
-    The instructions at the Oak and College station have already been &#8220;artistically modified.&#8221;
+    The instructions at the Oak and College station have already been "artistically modified."
   </p>
 </div>